-Eczema is a diseases which causes skin inflammation (dermatitis).
+Eczema is a disease which causes skin inflammation (dermatitis).
 Atopic Dermatitis is the most common form of eczema.
 The name ‘eczema’ is originated from a Greek word meaning ‘to boil over’.

 Known as an overactive immune system disorder, eczema has affected nearby one billion people throughout the world.
 Eczema is a chronic, itchy inflammation of the skin which has following common symptoms